Beatrice and Virgil by Yann Martel

 Advice: (i) If you read Beatrice and Virgil and don’t recognise the address in the sewing kit, look it up before proceeding; (ii) Avoid all plot summaries: this is a highly spoiler-sensitive novel.

-For budding writers there is much of interest in the early part of the novel.
+For those interested in writing, there is much of interest in the early part of the novel.
 Henry describes the writing life, book marketing and selling points, the merits of fiction over nonfiction, and the way editors chivvy writers towards an improved product.
 He talks about receiving and responding to letters from readers, and the entire novel is a study in literary forms and stories within stories.

 The Kites by Romain Gary - set in rural France, this is a novel of memory, moral choices, and human nature under duress